marisalyn/design-d3-training/design-series/materials/Week 2/Assignment/critique.md

 ## pros

 - I like that they've labeled the percentages
-- creative attempt putting the bars on a football field
+- creative attempt putting the bars on a football field (but it makes the chart harder to read)
 - I like the idea of the offseason vs regular season
 - I like the title and subtitle